Nathan, Queensland: Geography

 Nathan is home to Toohey Forest Conservation Park, Griffith University's Nathan campus and the Queensland Sport and Athletics Centre which hosted the opening ceremony of the 1982 Commonwealth Games.
 The Queensland Academy of Sport currently uses the facilities located at the stadium.
-The Mount Gravatt Cemetery is part of Nathan.

-Nathan remains sparsely populated, with much of the park and university campus being filled with eucalypt forest, grass trees, banksia and leptospermum.
-Local fauna include tawny frogmouths, powerful owl, hoary wattled bats, sugar gliders, greater gliders, squirrel gliders, flying foxes and possums.

-Surrounding suburbs include MacGregor, Robertson, Salisbury, Coopers Plains, Tarragindi, Holland Park and Upper Mount Gravatt.

 The Mount Gravatt Cemetery and Crematorium is located in the suburb along Mains Road.

 History

 The Mount Gravatt cemetery opened in 1918.

 The suburb was named on 1 August 1967 after Sir Matthew Nathan, Governor of Queensland from 1920 to 1926.